voidref/Jackson/README.md

-# Jackson
+# It Jackson!
-A fairly simple music player for macOS
+A barely working, fairly simple music player for macOS

 ![Jackson Screenshot](jackson.png)

+Get it [here](https://github.com/voidref/Jackson/raw/gh-pages/Jackson.zip) if you don't want to do the download-and-compile dance.

 Adding songs: